 Normal breast development is controlled by hormones, including oestrogens and progesterone.
-These hormones and their roles fertility and development were discovered during the 1930s through fundamental research on animals.
-Evidence for their role in the development of some cancers came about through animal studies in the 1950s, when researchers discovered that hormone changes can induce breast tumours in rats.
+These hormones and their roles in fertility and development were discovered during the 1930s through fundamental research on animals.
+However, even before hormones were discovered, researchers noticed that removing ovaries from mice reduced their likelihood of developing breast cancer4.
+Further evidence for their role in the development of some cancers came in the 1950s, when researchers discovered that hormone changes can induce breast tumours in rats.

 An analysis in 2000 showed that there was an unprecedented fall of about 30% in the death rate from breast cancer in the UK in the 1990s.
 This improvement is due in part to use of tamoxifen, which was then in widespread use in the UK - earlier than in the USA or other European countries.

-Tamoxifen has also been used to develop alternatives to using animals in breast cancer research, by proving that human tumour cells grown in laboratory cell cutures will respond to the same drugs that work in patients.
+Tamoxifen has also been used to develop alternatives to using animals in breast cancer research, by proving that human tumour cells grown in laboratory cell cultures will respond to the same drugs that work in patients.
 Without the animal work, it would have been difficult if not impossible to demonstrate that the cell culture results were relevant and reliable.

 Aromatase inhibitors block production of the oestrogen, ‘starving’ breast cancer cells of growth stimuli.
-Professor Angela Brodie of the University of Maryland School of Medicine developed the aromatase inhibitors3 and tested them in mice, comparing them with tamoxifen, then the gold-standard treatment for ‘oestrogen-receptor-positive’ cancers.
+Professor Angela Brodie of the University of Maryland School of Medicine developed the aromatase inhibitors15 and tested them in mice, comparing them with tamoxifen, then the gold-standard treatment for ‘oestrogen-receptor-positive’ cancers.

 This research showed how animal models can predict patient response not just to a particular medicine, but to different combinations of therapy – a critical factor in cancer treatment.
 For example, animal studies with combinations of tamoxifen and aromatase inhibitors did not show any improvement over established treatments.

-4. Schuetz K (2004) See Translating Basic Research into Patient Care: An Interview with Dr. Angela Brodie http://www.umgcc.org/news/brodie_home.htm (accessed 16 February 2007).
+16. Schuetz K (2004) See Translating Basic Research into Patient Care: An Interview with Dr. Angela Brodie http://www.umgcc.org/news/brodie_home.htm (accessed 16 February 2007)